The MG Car Club Sydney TF Register

 Our Register keeps in touch through the monthly articles – the Classic TF Registrar’s Report – which are written for our excellent monthly MG Car Club magazine ‘Opposite Lock’.

 - The annual Classic TF Register Run.
 We organise a run to attend the SUNDAY of the Wings Over Illawarra 2-day annual Air Show held over the first weekend in May each year at the Illawarra Regional Airport.
-For 2017 the Classic TF Register run date is SUNDAY 07 MAY 2017.
+For 2018 the Classic TF Register run date is Sunday the 6th of May to Wings Over Illawarra.

-- The annual MG Car Club Concours and Display Day held each year – usually at Silverwater Park – at a date to be announced closer to the month of the event, which is October 2017.
+- The annual MG Car Club Concours and Display Day held each year – usually at Silverwater Park in October – in 2018 it will be held on October the 21st.

 Thank you for expressing interest in our Classic TF section of the website.